temporalio/proposals/all-sdk/autotuning.md

 We know we want users to be easily able to spin up, and more importantly know _when_ to spin up, new workers.
-A good chunk of this work is already known and has been talked about quite a bit: Having a more accurate task queue backlog count, creating autoscalers for k8s or other platforms, etc. These autoscalers would more likely than not primarily rely on these backlog counts, but it makes sense that they (as well as other tooling like alerting facilities, etc) might want to gather information from workers as well.
+A good chunk of this work is already known and has been talked about quite a bit: Having a more accurate task queue backlog count, creating autoscalers for k8s or other platforms, etc. These autoscalers would likely primarily rely on these backlog counts, but it makes sense that they (as well as other tooling like alerting facilities, etc) might want to gather information from workers as well.

 For example, there might be a substantial backlog of tasks in the queue while workers are simultaneously not using all the capacity they could be - this would indicate a problem with the autotuning implementation (or perhaps the need to